Maria Bartiromo: Ratings success

 During the latter part of January 2021, at the outset of the Biden administration, Fox News gave Bartiromo a trial run to head one of Fox News' primetime slots, the new weekday 7 p.m.
 Fox News Primetime political opinions show.
 Her guest hosting stint began the week of January 25, 2021.

-In February 2021, Smartmatic sued Fox Corporation, Fox News, Bartiromo, Dobbs, and Pirro, for defamation, seeking $2.7 billion in damages.
-In response her lawyers moved to have the case against her dismissed, saying that she was just reporting on presidential claims during an historically controversial election and that Smartmatic was really trying to make up for poor business performance.
-Dobbs (by then off the air at FBN) and Pirro filed separate but similar motions for dismissal.
-In February 2023, the court refused to dismiss the suit.
+She did not get the time slot.

 Books and other publications

 Bartiromo is the author of several books.
 Her first was Use the News: How to Separate the Noise from the Investment Nuggets and Make Money in Any Economy (HarperCollins, 2001).
-It appeared on The New York Times Best Seller List, and additively on similar lists in The Wall Street Journal and USA Today.

 Her next two books were The 10 Laws of Enduring Success (Crown Business, 2010) and The Weekend That Changed Wall Street (Portfolio Hardcover, 2011).

 A fourth book, of which she held the status of co-author along with James Freeman, was titled The Cost: Trump, China, and American Renewal (Simon & Schuster, 2020).